hellopradeep69/topen/README.md

   (if session not exists create new one )
   - **to create a session with your home directory use home argument**
 - fdir - Fuzzy find through directory and open a tmux session in that directory
-- [code](https://github.com/hellopradeep69/topen?tab=readme-ov-file#code-tool) - It act as Compiler/Interpreter and provide output / errors for your code
 - [ Tarpoon ](https://github.com/hellopradeep69/topen?tab=readme-ov-file#tarpoon) - tmux-harpoon that that allow you to tag a session and swap between them easily
 - Better choose-session - Choose Session using Fzf
 - readme - Hey ! i am readme